rushab101/MergeRDT/README.md

 Special thanks to all the individuals, projects, creators and developers who have created awesome software for which we were able to build our library off of.
 A detailed list can be found in acknowledgements.txt.

 <h2 id="summary">📖 Summary</h2>
-The image below highlights the key components of this open source library: https://mergerdt.tiiny.site/ (Click here for more clear image)
+The image below highlights the key components of this open source library: https://mergerdt.tiiny.site/ <--(Click here for more clear image)

 <h1 align="center">
   <img src=https://i.ibb.co/bXShyDC/Capstone-Board-Print-Edition.jpg"></a>